Help us improve

 Apparently-unused public APIs: List each symbol and location.
 Note that these may be consumed by external users of the package.
 These are informational only — do not offer to delete them.

-After the refactoring summary, run the /review-doc workflow to bring project documentation up to date.
+After the refactoring summary, run the /tidy-docs workflow to bring project documentation up to date.
 Even tactical refactoring can rename functions, move code between files, and change APIs — documentation that references the old state becomes stale.

 Invoke the skill directly: